AChezick/Capstone1/README.md

 *According to data form Wikipedia(4) roughly 3 million of Colorado's six-million residents reside within the Denver-Aurora-Lakewood Metropolitan area.

-If there are any impacts from poor air quality on hospital death rates, this area is *more likely* than any other to have impacts on the overall death rates.
+If there are any impacts from poor air quality on hospital death rates, this area is *more likely* to show impacts on the overall death rates.
+This fact helped me focus my anlysis with a more managable range.

 # Data & Processing: